3 Effective Ideas for Boosting Employee Engagement

 There is a huge focus on collaboration in the workplace right now, and rightly so.
 Improving employees’ team collaboration skills has big benefits when it comes to reducing wasted time and preventing any miscommunication.
 Added benefits include inspiring creativity and boosting engagement, which yields a huge upside for most organizations

-In order to improve collaboration, employees need to be equipped with the right communication and conflict resolution skills, as well as the right technology.
+In order to improve collaboration, employees need to be equipped with the right communication and conflict resolution skills, as well as the right employee communication tools.
 In this post on team collaboration skills, we cover 4 important behavioral aspects of successful collaboration.

 With a way to communicate, the next step is to provide collaboration apps that match the work employees do.
 Among desk-based teams, G Suite and Trello are popular choices that allow users to work together on the same document and effectively manage projects.

 For deskless teams who spend their days working with their hands and speaking to customers, easy-to-use, mobile-first apps are necessary.
 When technicians need to work together on a customer problem, having all of the necessary information in one place, rather than locked in different apps is crucial.
 By choosing an all mode communication app that integrates with the workflow apps technicians use on the job, deskless teams have everything they need to communicate and collaborate in real time.
 Zinc, the All Mode Communication Platform, integrates with ServiceMax and Salesforce and supports every mode of communication, even functioning like a walkie talkie app so that deskless workers can get instant support from the right people.

 Top 3 Employee Engagement Ideas